what is chemoembolization?

 - Hepatoma also known as hepatocellular carcinoma (the most common type of liver cancer)

 - Metastasis (tumor spread from another area) to the liver from:

 - A primary tumor in another part of the body

 - Sarcomas (cancers found in bone and connective tissues)

 - Ocular melanoma

 - Colon cancer

-Remember this is a treatment, not a cure.
+There is no cure for liver cancer.
+Chemoembolization is simply an effective method of treating and lessening the tumor in your liver.
 Approximately 70% of the patients will see improvement in the liver and depending on the type of liver cancer, it may improve your survival.
 For additional information or to schedule a chemoembolization procedure, please contact our clinical coordinator at 505-559-5653.